On factorization of the shift semigroup: Introduction

 \section{Introduction}

 All Hilbert spaces in this note are over the complex field and are separable.
 Given a Hilbert space $\E$, let $H^2_\D(\E)$ be the {\em Hardy space} of $\E$-valued holomorphic functions on the open {\em unit disc} $\D$.
 Let $H^\infty_\D(\B(\E))$ be the Banach algebra of bounded holomorphic $\B(\E)$-valued functions on $\D$.
+A function $\pi$ in $H^\infty_\D(\B(\E))$ is called {\em inner} if the multiplication operator $M_\pi$ on $H^2_\D(\E)$ is an isometry.
 We shall call a tuple $(T_1, T_2, \ldots T_n)$ of bounded operators on a Hilbert space a {\em commuting factorization} of a bounded operator $T$ on the same Hilbert space if the $T_i$ commute and $T = T_1 T_2 \ldots T_n$.
 A famous theorem of Berger, Coburn and Lebow describes all commuting factorizations of the right shift operator $M_z$ on $H^2_\D(\E)$ into contractions.
 We briefly describe this below.

 For an integer $n\ge 2$, a Hilbert space $\E$, orthogonal projections $P_1,...,P_n$ on $\E$ and unitaries $U_1,...,U_n$ on $\E$, the triple $\{\E, \underline{P}=(P_1,...,P_n), \underline{U}=(U_1,...,U_n)\},$ is called a {\em Berger-Coburn-Lebow (B-C-L) triple} if \begin{enumerate} \item $\underline{U}$ is a commuting factorization of $I_\E$, \item $P_j+U_j^*P_iU_j=P_i+U_i^*P_jU_i\le I_\E$ for $i\ne j;$ and \item $P_1+U_1^*P_2U_1+U_1^*U_2^*P_3U_2U_1+\cdots +U_1^*U_2^*\cdots U_{n-1}^*P_nU_{n-1}\cdots U_2U_1=I_\E.$ \end{enumerate}